tsackton/taelgar/Player's Guide.md

 For more information about character creation, please see the [[Character Creation Guide]].
 ## Geography and Culture

-The known world of Taelgar stretches 2,500 miles from the great city of [[Chardon]] in the West, to the shores of [[the Green Sea]] in the east.
+The known world of Taelgar stretches 2,500 miles from the great city of [[Chardon]] in the West, to the shores of [[The Green Sea]] in the east.

 ![[player-map.png]]